- The 7 best apps for tracking pregnancy

 To put your mind at ease, you shouldn’t omit the Moonlight Slumber crib mattress from your baby registry.

 Our favorite thing about this dual-sided mattress is the fact that it’s scalable.
 One side is made using extra-firm foam, which is what’s recommended for infants.
 Once your baby grows a little older, you can flip the mattress and let them lie on the softer side.
+Here’s a list of our other favorite baby mattresses.

 11. Burp cloths